tomlurge/visionion/doc/import.md

 ###historic versions###

-around mr6 / january 2015 some field names where changed. the following documents from before that cahnge serve as reference when working with older versions of the aggregation scripts.
+around mr6 / january 2015 some field names where changed. the following documents from before that change serve as reference when working with older versions of the aggregation scripts.